MicrosoftDocs/patterns-practices/patterns-practices/guide/modularity-quickstarts-for-silverlight.md

 3. On the **Build** menu, click **Rebuild Solution**.
 4. Press F5 to run the QuickStart.

+> [!NOTE]
-**Note:** It is not possible to start Silverlight project directly, without using the Silverlight.Web project.
+> It is not possible to start Silverlight project directly, without using the Silverlight.Web project.
 Normally, you can start Silverlight applications directly, without using a web application project.
 The Silverlight Application Project will then dynamically create a test page that will host the application.
 However, the Silverlight security model does not allow the downloading of modules when the application is hosted in a dynamically created test page.

 ## Walkthrough